-- Interpreter services will be provided for parents if required. - Where an interview concerns a serious matter, a long suspension or possible expulsion, a support person may attend formal interviews.
+- Interpreter services will be provided for parents if required. - Where an interview concerns a serious matter such as an incident that needs further advice in dealing with i.e police, a long suspension or possible expulsion, a support person may attend formal interviews.

-4. The Right of Review of a Suspension/Expulsion
+The Right of Review of a Suspension/Expulsion